EMODnet/EMODnet-Biology-Guidance/EMODnet_bio_webservices.md

   [https://www.emodnet-biology.eu/data-catalog?module=dataset&**dasid=4659**&**show=json**](https://www.emodnet-biology.eu/data-catalog?module=dataset&dasid=4659&show=json)

+---

-### **R client for EMODnet Biology webservices:**
+## R client for EMODnet Biology webservices:

-EMODnet Biology data are accessible via an R package, which provides webservice wrapper.
+EMODnet Biology data are accessible via an R package `eurobis`, which provides webservice wrapper.
 You can find more information on the [GitHub repository](https://github.com/lifewatch/eurobis/):

 Some data applications using EMODnet Biology data has been written in R using the shiny framework: These are available at: